 The original Impossible burger was made with coconut oil.
 Though high in saturated fat, coconut oil has been the cornerstone of traditional cultures that have remarkably low incidences of heart disease.

 Sunflower oil, on the other hand, is high in highly inflammatory polyunsaturated fatty acids (PUFAs).

 Studies have found that though replacing SFAs with PUFAs can lower cholesterol, it results in a significantly increased risk of death by heart attack and all-cause mortality.

-While the major study known as the Sydney Heart Health Study found that the group that replaced saturated fat with vegetable oils lowered cholesterol, but had a 62% higher death rate!
+Meanwhile, the major study known as the Sydney Heart Health Study found that the group that replaced saturated fat with vegetable oils lowered cholesterol but had a 62% higher death rate!

 Vitamins and Minerals: Impossible Burger vs. Beef Burger

-The vitamin and minerals in Impossible Burger are similar to, and slightly surpass those of beef burger in some individual nutrients.
+The vitamins and minerals in Impossible Burger are similar to and slightly surpass those of beef burger in some individual nutrients.